This post may contain affiliate links. Please see my disclosure policy for more details.

 Rental Prices

-In contrast to the cost of buying a property, renting a house is actually cheaper in Melbourne than in Perth!
+In contrast to the cost of buying a property, renting a property is actually cheaper in Melbourne than in Perth!

-From this June 2023 report on rent.com.au, the median weekly rent in Perth for a house was $590, compared to $520 in Melbourne.
-The median weekly rent for a unit (flat) was $500 in both Perth and Melbourne.
+From this August 2024 report on rent.com.au, the median weekly rent in Perth for a house was $660, compared to $600 in Melbourne.
+The median weekly rent for a unit (flat) was $600 in Perth and $560 in Melbourne.

 Read my blog post on rent in Australia to learn how rent compares across the Australian cities and how to find a rental property.